Bobbo117/MQ135-Air-Quality-Sensor/README.md

 This project makes no effort to correct for temperature or humidity.

+# Observations

+CO2 tracking seems reasonable during clear days as indicated on the EPA's AirNow App.

+When the AirNow App indicates rising PM2.5 fine particles, the MQ135 response is dominated by these particles to the extent that there is no discernable sensitivity to varying CO2.

+# Conclusions

 How accurate are the MQ135 measurements?
 I don't know.
 Are they useful?
 I think so, because they reflect trends if not precise concentrations.

-# Observations

-CO2 tracking seems reasonable during clear days as indicated on the EPA's AirNow App.

-When the AirNow App indicates rising PM2.5 fine particles, the MQ135 response is dominated by these particles to the extent that there is no discernable sensitivity to varying CO2.

 # Someday: